front-commerce/developers.front-commerce.com/docs/vision.md

 * continuous deployment
 * microservices architecture and resilient websites

-Our field evolves at a fast pace and **it is often difficult for people to stay aware of all the best practices**.
-By using Front-Commerce, you will benefit from all our experience and get those new fancy practices with our regular updates: **your stores will perform better over time**.
+Our field evolves at a fast pace and **it is difficult to remain aware of all the best practices**.
+By using Front-Commerce, you will benefit from all our experience and get those new fancy practices with our regular updates:
+**your stores will perform better over time**.

-Relieved from this burden, we hope that **you could focus more on your users** and deliver the shopping experience they need and will love.
+Relieved from this burden, we hope that **you will focus more on your users** and deliver the shopping experience they deserve and love.

 As developers, you will also learn new concepts and have everything you need to experiment what you never took the time to learn before.
-**If you are working on a team and want to increase the overall quality, Front-Commerce can help you to introduce better practices**.
+**If you are working on a team and want to increase the overall quality, Front-Commerce can help you introduce better practices**.

-We believe that together we could build a faster and more usable web, starting with online stores.
+We believe that together we can build a faster and more usable web, starting with online stores.
 Are you ready for this revolution?